ilias777/vue3GAS/README.md

 Now you have in your `./gas/` folder a `Code.js` file

-Copy the following code inside the file:
+Copy the following code inside this file:

 ```javascript
 function doGet(e) {